Orrery

 Marylebone's Formal Register

 London's premium dining has long operated in distinct geographic registers.
-The West End corridor from Mayfair to Soho concentrates the majority of the city's Michelin-starred kitchens, from Sketch, The Lecture Room and Library to Restaurant Gordon Ramsay.
+The West End corridor from Mayfair to Soho concentrates much of the city's leading kitchen activity, from Sketch, The Lecture Room and Library to Restaurant Gordon Ramsay.
 Marylebone runs parallel to that circuit without fully joining it.
 The neighbourhood's character is residential and unhurried, with independent retailers and a weekly farmers' market setting a tone that the street's restaurants tend to reflect.
 Orrery, at 55 Marylebone High Street, has spent decades operating in that register: formal enough to compete with the city's leading European tables, grounded enough to attract regulars who live within walking distance rather than those making a destination booking across the city.

 That positioning matters when assessing what the room is asking of you and what it delivers in return.
 This is not a venue calibrated for first-time London visitors working through a trophy list.
-It functions more like a serious neighbourhood restaurant that has accumulated the technical credentials of a destination — a combination that, at the leading of London's dining hierarchy, is rarer than it might appear.
+It functions more like a serious neighbourhood restaurant with destination-level polish.

 The Room and Its Proportions